 About three minutes prior to launch, the gantry-like strongback support structure will be lowered away from the rocket.
 The terminal countdown begins at T-30 seconds.

-Hello and good afternoon from NASA’s Kennedy Space Center in Florida.
-It’s a beautiful, sunny day on the space coast.
+Hello and good evening from NASA’s Kennedy Space Center in Florida.
 A SpaceX Falcon 9 rocket and Dragon spacecraft stand ready for liftoff, at Space Launch Complex 40 at Cape Canaveral Air Force Station.
-Launch is targeted for 1:16 p.m.
-EST today, with an instantaneous launch window.
+Launch is targeted for 11:50 p.m.
+EST, with an instantaneous launch window.

-The Falcon 9 rocket went vertical this morning and weather is 90 percent favorable at launch time.
+The Falcon 9 rocket went vertical this afternoon.
+Weather is 60 percent favorable at launch time.
 Dragon’s internal countdown is running and propellant loading is underway.

-Today’s launch is a cross-country effort.
+This evening’s launch is a cross-country effort.
 Launch controllers at the Florida spaceport are working in concert with teams at NASA’s Johnson Space Center in Houston and SpaceX’s control center in Hawthorne, California.
 The launch blog originates from the NASA News Center here at Kennedy, a few miles west of the launch complex.
 There’s more to come, so stay with us.

-During SpaceX’s 16th Commercial Resupply Services Mission to the International Space Station for NASA, the Dragon spacecraft will deliver about 5,600 pounds of supplies, equipment and numerous science investigations to the crew aboard the station.
+During SpaceX’s 20th Commercial Resupply Services Mission to the International Space Station for NASA, the Dragon cargo spacecraft will deliver about 4,500 pounds of supplies, equipment and numerous science investigations to the crew aboard the station.
 Among the science experiments are:

 Bartolomeo, a new commercial research platform from the European Space Agency, set to be installed on the exterior of the orbiting laboratory.